Funded by the Global Urban Humanities Initiatives at UC Berkeley, 2016

 I analyze the colonial populares (informal settlements) in the periphery of Mexico City as an entry point to study how control over- and management and distribution of cement and concrete have been integral to the operation of distinct modalities of power (from socialist to neoliberal) over the 20th century.

-In Spring 2016, I ran fieldwork in Naucalpán de Juarez, where I interviewed auto-constructors (DIY builders) and different actors along the cement supply chain.
-I then visited the Mexican Pavilion at the Venice Biennale 2016, which exhibited DIY manuals elaborated by architects and sponsored by Mexican cement companies in the 1980s.
-These experts were fundamental in promoting practices of auto-construction.
+In Spring 2016, I ran fieldwork in Naucalpán de Juarez, where I interviewed self-builders and different actors involved in the cement supply chain.
+I then visited the Mexican Pavilion at the Venice Biennale 2016, which exhibited manuals of self-build houses elaborated by architects and sponsored by Mexican cement companies in the 1980s.
+These experts were fundamental in promoting self-built dwellings with cement and concrete.

 Maps: Nora Morales, Universidad Autónoma Metropolitana